bradyclifford/bradyclifford/README.md

 ---

-I am an engineer, an entrepreneur, a husband and a father.
-I strive to improve myself personally and professionally.
-I enjoy learning new technologies and applying them to provide a solution to a need.
-I spend my spare time traveling, hiking and water-skiing with my family.
+I am an engineer, entrepreneur, husband, and father committed to continuous personal and professional growth.
+I enjoy exploring new technologies and applying them to develop effective solutions.
+In my free time, I love traveling, hiking, and water-skiing with my family.

-_Specialties: Software Development, Professional Management, Graphical Design, System Administration, DevOps, Pops, Network Diagnostics, Multimedia Production_
+_Specialties: Software Development, Professional Management, Graphic Design, System Administration, DevOps, Network Diagnostics, Multimedia Production, CI/CD, Domain-Driven Design, Distributed Systems_

-Concerning my work, I strive to have a successful career in computer technology, software development and multimedia production that capitalizes on past projects and experiences; thus allowing for advancement based on my competitive spirit and desire to excel through hard work, creativity and dedication.
+Professionally, I aim to build a successful career in computer technology, software development, and multimedia production by leveraging past experiences and projects.
+My competitive spirit drives me to excel through hard work, creativity, and dedication.

-Concerning my personal life, I strive to be a great husband, father and friend through honesty, integrity and friendship.
+Personally, I strive to be a loving husband, devoted father, and loyal friend, guided by honesty, integrity, and genuine connection.